 Disclosure: I received Natalie’s book for free as a previous Rosenfeld Media/Two Waves author.

-Show notes include Amazon affiliate links.
+Some show notes may include Amazon affiliate links.
 We get a small commission for purchases made through these links.

-If you're enjoying the show, please rate or review us in Apple's podcast directory:
+If you're enjoying the show, please rate or review us in Apple's podcast directory.

 This episode's transcript was produced by an AI.
 If you notice any errors, please get in touch.